 Recently deemed “among the brightest lights to emerge in recent seasons” (Time Out New York) and “a potentially significant voice on the American music landscape” (Philadelphia Inquirer), composer Sarah Kirkland Snider writes music of direct expression and vivid narrative that has been hailed as “rapturous” (The New York Times), “haunting” (The Los Angeles Times), and “strikingly beautiful” (Time Out New York).
 With an ear for the poetic and a careful attention to detail, Snider’s music draws upon a variety of influences to prioritize nuanced and immersive storytelling.
 Of her 2010 song cycle, Penelope, Pitchfork writes: “Snider’s music lives in…an increasingly populous inter-genre space that, as of yet, has produced only a few clear, confident voices.
 Snider is perhaps the most sophisticated of them all.”

-Her music has been commissioned and performed internationally by celebrated artists including ACME, the Boston Modern Orchestra Project, the Brooklyn Youth Chorus, Cantus, Colin Currie, FearNoMusic, Firebird Ensemble, Hebrides Ensemble (Scotland), Indianapolis Symphony Orchestra, Kitchener-Waterloo Symphony (Canada), the Knights, NOW Ensemble, Psappha (U.K.), Quatuor Bozzini (Canada), Roomful of Teeth, Signal, Shara Worden (My Brightest Diamond), and yMusic, among others.
-Heard in a diverse array of venues ranging from classical (Carnegie Hall) to experimental (The Kitchen) to rock (The Bell House), Snider’s works have also been featured in festivals such as Aspen, Ecstatic, Colorado, Crossing Brooklyn Ferry, Bang On a Can Summer, MATA, Carlsbad, Look & Listen, 21C Liederabend, SONiC, New York Festival of Song, Liquid Music, and the Keys to the Future Contemporary Piano Music.
+Her music has been commissioned and performed internationally by celebrated artists including ACME, the Boston Modern Orchestra Project, the Brooklyn Youth Chorus, Cantus, Colin Currie, FearNoMusic, Firebird Ensemble, Hebrides Ensemble, Indianapolis Symphony Orchestra, Kitchener-Waterloo Symphony, the Knights, New Music Raleigh, North Carolina Symphony, NOW Ensemble, Princeton Symphony Orchestra, Psappha, Quatuor Bozzini, Roomful of Teeth, Signal, Shara Worden (My Brightest Diamond), the Utah Philharmonia, and yMusic, among others.
+Heard regularly in a diverse array of venues ranging from classical (Carnegie Hall) to experimental (The Kitchen) to rock (The Bell House), Snider’s works have also been featured in festivals such as Aspen, Ecstatic, Colorado, Sundance, Crossing Brooklyn Ferry, Bang On a Can Summer, Liquid Music, MATA, Carlsbad, Look & Listen, 21C Liederabend, SONiC, New York Festival of Song, and the Keys to the Future Contemporary Piano Music.